carlokuiper/n-in-a-go/README.md

-# n-in-a-go
+# k-in-a-go
-n-in-a-go contains a n-in-a-Row ([m,n,k-game](https://en.wikipedia.org/wiki/M,n,k-game)) implementation in go without external dependencies.
+k-in-a-go contains a k-in-a-row game on an m-by-n board ([m,n,k-game](https://en.wikipedia.org/wiki/M,n,k-game))implementation in go without external dependencies.
 It runs a server allowing people or bots to play.